5GZORRO/issm/api/README.md

 ```
     status - 200
     list of dictionaries (json):
-        snfvo_name - snfvo name
+        snfvo_name - the name of the snvfo (str - free text)
-        product_offer_name - the name of the product offer for this snfvo
+        product_offer_id - the id of the product offer for this snfvo (str - uuid)
 ```

 Invocation example: